 The tradesman’s experience is one of individual responsibility, supported by face-to-face interaction with the customer.

-Working in a trade offers both satisfaction and freedom - to do any other job is to be confined and dulled.
+Working in the trade industry offers both satisfaction and freedom - to do any other job is to be confined and dulled.

-Now, more than ever, we need Tradesmen in Ireland.
+Now, more than ever, we need our tradesmen in Ireland.
 They are the hero’s who build our walls, fix our plumbing and keep our homes heated and the lights on.

-To all the Tradesmen out there – Merry Christmas!
-We wish you much success in 2020.
+To all the Tradesmen out there – we raise a glass and wish you much success now and for the future.

 This post has been inspired by “The Case for Working with your Hands” by Matthew B. Crawford 2009